BlueByteSystemsInc/Blue-Byte-Systems-Inc-Help-Center/src/pdmpublishersolidworks_settings.md

 Before replacing settings, PDMPublisher validates every section and creates a timestamped local backup.
 If writing a section fails, it attempts to restore the previous settings.

 For transferring only one Publish profile, use [Profiles](pdmpublishersolidworks_profiles.md) instead of a complete settings bundle.

+For the complete procedure and conflict behavior, see [Import, Export, and Reset Settings](pdmpublishersolidworks_settings-transfer.md).